When did it become so hard to source and eat food without the guilt?

 Wasteless Pantry is about making it easy to shop and eat responsibly because sustainable is responsible.

-We are all about “Progress not Perfection”, a term that we have seen a lot lately including on Conversations with My Sisters blog.
+We are all about “Progress not Perfection”, a term that we have seen a lot lately.
 This means that we are trying our best and always looking to improve what we are doing so one step at a time.
 When we open the store we will have sourced the best we can at that point.
 We will make mistakes, we will experiment and get it wrong, but we will continue to try to get it just a little better next time.
 And that is all we ask of you too.

 So how do we decide what are our best food choices?
 Below is the Wasteless Pantry Guide to Sustainable Food Choices….